uhppoted/uhppoted-lib-dotnet/documentation/API/add-task.md

 ## `AddTask`

 Adds or updates a scheduled task stored on a controller.
+Added tasks are not scheduled until the tasklist is refreshed.

 ### Parameters
 - **`controller`**: Controller ID.